By Vera Eckert

 "It is important that these local companies do not shun the competitive market.
 We also believe that too much fragmentation of networks bears the risk of becoming inefficient," he said.

 Nevertheless, since 2007, some 80 new local utilities have been set up to supply electricity, gas, water, and heat, according to their business lobby, the VKU, which represents 1,400 such companies.

 Some 8,000 out of 14,000 land concession contracts, mostly granted on a 15 or 20 year basis to private interests in the 1990s, are up for renewal between 2010 and 2015.

-The movement is part of a Europe-wide trend of creeping renationalisation of the utilities industry.
+The movement is part of a Europe-wide trend of creeping renationalization of the utilities industry.

-With energy production more and more localised via countless solar panels and thousands of windmills dotting the German landscape, remunicipalisation enthusiasts want power grids to have the same local flavour.
+With energy production more and more localized via countless solar panels and thousands of windmills dotting the German landscape, remunicipalisation enthusiasts want power grids to have the same local flavor.

 "A bottom-up energy shift is to everyone's benefit," reads a Friends of the Earth Germany (BUND) brochure.